collindavies/medical-data-visualizer/README.md

 # medical-data-visualizer
 A few different ways to visualize medical data.

-## Goal: Use the data to complete the following tasks in:
+## Goal - Use the data to complete the following tasks:

 - Add an overweight column to the data.
 To determine if a person is overweight, first calculate their BMI by dividing their weight in kilograms by the square of their height in meters.
 If that value is > 25 then the person is overweight.
 Use the value 0 for NOT overweight and the value 1 for overweight.